VictoriaMetrics/VictoriaMetrics/docs/README.md

 VictoriaMetrics provides an ability to explore time series cardinality at `cardinality` tab in [vmui](#vmui) in the following ways:

 - To identify metric names with the highest number of series.
-- To idnetify labels with the highest number of series.
+- To identify labels with the highest number of series.
+- To identify values with the highest number of series for the selected label (aka `focusLabel`).
 - To identify label=name pairs with the highest number of series.
 - To identify labels with the highest number of unique values.